1 Corinthians 15 – The Resurrection of Jesus and Our Resurrection

 i.
 “Notice that the preacher does not make the gospel.
 If he makes it, it is not worth your having.
 Originality in preaching, if it be originality in the statement of doctrine, is falsehood.
 We are not makers and inventors; we are repeaters, we tell the message we have received.”
 (Spurgeon)

 b.
-As Paul describes the gospel in the following verses, it is important to notice that this gospel is not insightful teaching or good advice.
+For I delivered to you first of all that which I also received: As Paul describes the gospel in the following verses, it is important to notice that this gospel is not insightful teaching or good advice.
 At the core of the gospel are things that happened – actual, real, historical events.
 The gospel isn’t a matter of religious opinions, platitudes, or fairy tales; it is about real historical events.

 i.
 “Our religion is not based upon opinions, but upon facts.
 We hear persons sometimes saying, ‘Those are your views, and these are ours.’
 Whatever your ‘views’ may be, is a small matter; what are the facts of the case?”
 (Spurgeon)

 c.
 Christ died: The death of Jesus Christ, the Messiah, the Son of God, is the center of the gospel.
 Though the idea of glorying in the death of a Savior seems foolishness to the world, it is salvation to those who will believe.

 i.
 How did Jesus die?
 The Roman government executed Him by one of the most cruel and excruciating forms of capital punishment ever devised: crucifixion.

 ii.
 “Although the Romans did not invent crucifixion, they perfected it as a form of torture and capital punishment that was designed to produce a slow death with maximum pain and suffering.”
 (Edwards) What exactly was it like to be crucified?
 In days the New Testament was first written, the practice needed no explanation.
 But we do well to appreciate just what happened in crucifixion.